 - 1. Are California DUI checkpoints constitutional?

-- 2. What can I expect at a California DUI checkpoint?
+- 2. What can a driver expect when stopped?

 - 3. What are the rules and regulations for DUI sobriety checkpoints in California?

-- 4. Can I turn around to avoid a DUI checkpoint?
+- 4. Can a driver turn around to avoid a DUI checkpoint?

-- 5. Can I refuse a DUI checkpoint?
+- 5. Can a driver refuse to cooperate?

-- 6. What if I am caught driving without a license at a sobriety checkpoint?
+- 6. What if someone is caught driving without a license?

-- 7. How can I find out about DUI checkpoints in advance?
+- 7. How can people find out about DUI checkpoints in advance?